DockYard/ember-app-shell/README.md

 ### `outputFile`

 This determines where the App Shell file is written to in your build.
-Specifying `index.html` will overwrite your existing `index.html`.
+Specifying `index.html` will overwrite the existing `index.html`.

-Default: `app-shell.html`
+Default: `index.html`

 ## Making sure your environment has Chrome